devilcove/plexus/docs/install.md

 Disable TLS
 ===========
 If the server is to be installed behind a reverse proxy or in a lan only setting, tls can be disabled.
-Both web and nats traffic will be unencrypted.
+Both web and nats traffic will be not be encrypted.
 ### Configuration
 * [see configuration settings](configuration.md)
 * set secure = false